MarkKozel/Comp142-EText/Comp142_EText/EText/NumberSystems/DecimalValues.md

   Details:'The number system you learned in early elementary school' },
 {
-  Concept:'Why did humans choose base 10 as a default?', Details:'Likely because we started counting with our fingers.
+  Concept:'Why do humans use base 10 as a default?', Details:'Likely because we started counting with our fingers.
 As numbers got more complicated, we stayed with base 10'
-},
-{
-  Concept:'Why not use base 10 in computers?', Details:'Base 10 processes are too complicated to re-create in hardware and low-level software' }
+}
 ]" />